 Any guy can be sexy and charming on a given date.
 How many of those same men prove to do it over and over and over again for 4-6 weeks?
-Not too many.
+Not most guys.

 An easier way to look at this is that you have MUCH more information about a person after, say, 7-8 dates than you do after 2-3 dates.
-If he’s still a good guy who calls consistently, sees you consistently, and seems to want to be monogamous, then you should feel secure in giving him a shot, as opposed to doing what most of us do: hopping into bed first, “committing”, and realizing that we’ve made a terrible choice due to chemistry.
+If he’s still a great guy who calls consistently, sees you consistently, and seems to want to be monogamous, then you should feel secure in giving him a shot, as opposed to doing what most of us do: hopping into bed first, “committing,” and realizing that we’ve made a terrible choice due to chemistry.

 This is not to say that it’s “wrong” to commit to someone before 4 weeks; merely that you’ll have a better sense of his true intentions if you spend time and vet him first, instead of giving him a free pass to boyfriend-hood because you like him and want to sleep with him.

 To the original poster’s point, you really shouldn’t have to have a relationship talk about being exclusive or to negotiate whether he’s your boyfriend.
 It’s the kind of thing that will be defined naturally by him calling you every day, spending every weekend with you, introducing you to his friends and family, and so on.
 In other words, you should both “know where you stand” without a heavy discussion.
 Finally, if you DID bring it up, he would probably laugh because he already thought of you as his girlfriend already.

 Share this with your friends who want to know a healthy relationship timeline.
 It’s not the only way to do it, but I’m confident that it’s the most effective one.